pubnub/auth-chat-demo/README.md

 - Works with Auth tokens from any existing authentication system: Facebook Connect, Twitter, Google, LDAP, or homegrown solutions

+### Message Verification with ECC

+Messages are encrypted with Elliptic curve cryptography (ECC) asymmetric algorithm, to avoid some trolls to spoof users.

+To learn more about the digital signature, read [Chat Security: User Identification with Digital Signature Message Verification](http://www.pubnub.com/blog/chat-security-user-identification-with-digital-signature-message-verification/) on PubNub Blog.

 ## Running this demo locally